Christian First. A framework for uncompromising faith.

 Developing a Theological Disposition

 A disposition is our underlying sense of how the world works.
-For Christians, that sense must be theological.
-It means nesting all our affections in unqualified loyalty to God (reordering loves), recognizing Him as infinitely more relevant than any other actor or factor (reorienting attention), and living faithfully because God is with us rather than acting as if He were absent (responding to God).
+For Christians, that sense must be theological—shaped by God’s self-revelation in Jesus Christ and formed within the shared life of His body.
+Developing a theological disposition means learning to see reality as Christians together: nesting our affections in unqualified loyalty to God, recognizing Christ as infinitely more relevant than any other actor or factor, and responding to life as those who trust that God is present and active among His people.

 2